levoai/demo-apps/crAPI/docs/user-asset-info.md

 crAPI | Users & Assets Info
 ================

 crAPI comes pre-populated with a few users, and other assets associated with the users.
-This info will be helpful in the Hack Pad exercises where you need to exploit several [vulnerabilities][0].
+This info will be helpful in the [Hack Pad][Hack Pad] exercises where you need to exploit several [vulnerabilities][0].

 ### User Info